bRADg12/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 The carriage then comes to a stop.
 Read the following, modifying the text as necessary if Ireena isn’t present, and pausing briefly after each paragraph to allow the players a short opportunity to act or react:

+>[!read]
-<div class="description"><p>The driver releases the reins, steps down from the coach box, and moves to open the side door of the carriage, bowing deeply.
-A moment passes—and then a man steps out from the carriage.</p>
+>The driver releases the reins, steps down from the coach box, and moves to open the side door of the carriage, bowing deeply.
+A moment passes—and then a man steps out from the carriage.
-<p>He is tall, gaunt, and dressed in finery befitting a man of aristocratic, even royal stature.
+He is tall, gaunt, and dressed in finery befitting a man of aristocratic, even royal stature.
 A black cloak is pulled neatly around his shoulders, tied at the neck by a blood-red brooch.
 A longsword rests ensheathed at his hip, its polished hilt gleaming beneath the dim light.
-His scarlet tunic is worked with intricate designs, and his hair is pulled back into a sharp and immaculate widow's peak. </p><p>His eyes are dark, and as he moves to adjust the ruby at his neck, you see that his fingernails form long, elegant claws.
-It's only then that you realize that his skin is pale—unnaturally so— and that his eyes glint with a deep, intelligent hunger.</p></div>
+His scarlet tunic is worked with intricate designs, and his hair is pulled back into a sharp and immaculate widow's peak.
+His eyes are dark, and as he moves to adjust the ruby at his neck, you see that his fingernails form long, elegant claws.
+It's only then that you realize that his skin is pale—unnaturally so— and that his eyes glint with a deep, intelligent hunger.

 If [[Non-Player Characters#Ireena Kolyana|Ireena]] is with the party, add:

+>[!read]
-<div class="description"><p>Ireena rocks backward, as if slapped.
+Ireena rocks backward, as if slapped.
 She averts her eyes from the man's gaze, her entire body tightening.
-"Don't look into his eyes," she chokes out.</p>
+"Don't look into his eyes," she chokes out.
-<p>The man's gaze rests briefly on Ireena, and he smiles—though no warmth reaches his eyes.
+The man's gaze rests briefly on Ireena, and he smiles—though no warmth reaches his eyes.
 "Lady Kolyana," he says.
 "What a pleasant surprise."
-He then turns his gaze to you. </p></div>
+He then turns his gaze to you.

 Whether Ireena is with the party or not, add:

+>[!read]
-<div class="description"><p>"Good day," he says.
+>"Good day," he says.
 "I am Count Strahd von Zarovich—and it is a pleasure to finally meet the newcomers to my domain.
 My friends have told me so much about you."
-His eyes linger over each one of you in turn, regarding you like a cut of meat weighed at market, an intriguing but inanimate trinket—a prey animal spotted by a predator in the bush.</p></div>
+His eyes linger over each one of you in turn, regarding you like a cut of meat weighed at market, an intriguing but inanimate trinket—a prey animal spotted by a predator in the bush.

 > [!lore]+ **Strahd’s Foretelling**
 >